Biangkerok32/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/README.md

 <img src="https://github.com/aluis-rcastro/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/blob/master/res/AppRunning.png" alt="" width="225" height="425">

-Essentially ThingSpeak is a Web server on which data is read and written via GET commands of the Http protocol.
-All replies come on the JSon format in raw text with no formatting, which means that no LF or CR characters are added, as can be seen on the left side of the following picture:
+Essentially ThingSpeak is a Web server on which data is read and written via `GET` commands of the `HTTP` protocol.
+All replies come on the `JSON` format in raw text with no formatting, which means that no LF or CR characters are added, as can be seen on the left side of the following picture:

 <img src="https://github.com/aluis-rcastro/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/blob/master/res/JSonFormatter.png" alt="" width="750" height="375">

-All you have to do is subscribe to the ThingSpeak website, create a channel, and take note of the following data automatically generated, namely READKEY, WRITEKEY and CANNEL ID:
+All you have to do is subscribe to the ThingSpeak website, create a channel, and take note of the following data automatically generated, namely `READKEY`, `WRITEKEY` and `CANNEL ID`:

 <img src="https://github.com/aluis-rcastro/AI2_ANDROID_THINGSPEAK_CLIENT_EXTENSION/blob/master/res/ThingSpeak.png" alt="" width="225" height="325">